tab680fly-prog/simple-file-cleaner/README.md

 * Developed with the assistance of Claude and Gemini.
 * This is a personal project; please do not spam or harass the author for bug fixes or feature updates.
 * as of right now this app is linux only

+## use at own risk may delete important files please excude important folders in the settings menu!